 What is temporary housing?

 Temporary housing refers to areas that are normally used as public residential spaces, such as lofts in Hansee Hall.
 These spaces are converted to temporary housing in an effort to house as many students as possible.
-These spaces are referred to as temporary as students are only assigned there while they wait for permanent assignments, and HFS makes every effort to move students from temporary spaces to permanent rooms as quickly as we can.
+They are referred to as temporary because students are only assigned there while they wait for a permanent assignment.
+We makes every effort to move students from temporary spaces to permanent rooms as quickly as we can.

 Who is assigned to temporary housing?